varocketry/guitar-mastery-hub/public/lessons/lesson_015_power_chord_preparation.md

 Link Wray's "Rumble" (1958) is often credited as the first power chord song.
 His amplifier was damaged, creating distortion.
 Full chords sounded muddy through the distortion, so he simplified to just root and fifth.
 The sound was so powerful that the song was actually **banned from radio** for being "too suggestive" (of gang violence).

-**That's how powerful power chords are - they got banned from the radio.** ðŸ˜„
+**That's how powerful power chords are - they got banned from the radio.** Ã°Å¸Ëœâ€ž

 ---

-## 🎸 TECHNIQUE: Your First Two Power Chords
+## ðŸŽ¸ TECHNIQUE: Your First Two Power Chords

 ### Part 1: E5 Power Chord (Open Position)